 Advise the DFS client that they need private legal counsel.
 A genetic test does not disestablish legal paternity.
 This is a private legal issue.

-Child Support Enforcement cannot disestablish legal paternity.
+Child Support Program cannot disestablish legal paternity.